samuel-kroger/samuel-kroger.github.io/index.md

 In this work we aim to produce viable maps which include these majority-minority districts.

 ## A fixing Algorithm for the Maximum Cardinality Independent set Problem
 An independent set I, is a subset of a graph G such that the subgraph induced by I (i.e., G[i]) has no edges.
 The maximum cardinality independent set problem(MCIP), seeks a independent set I with largest cardinality.
 This is a well studied problem with a ray of applications spanning, chemistry, genetics, coding theory, graph coloring, and covering problems.
 In this work we propose a polynomial time algorithm which can fix simplicial vertices for the MCIP.
+This algorithm recursively fixes certain simplicial vertices and their neighbors to solve the MCIP more efficiently.
+Below is an image showing how our polynomial time algorithm can prune the karate graph into only four nodes.
+The red vertices are simplicial nodes, the yellow vertices are neighbors of simplicial vertices, and the blue vertices are the remaining vertices.
 ![Figure 1](images/karate.jpg?raw=true "Fixing results of our algorithm")

 ## Maximum Anchored k-core